 Community and Economic Development

-- Communities participating in the 2018 Community Visioning Program are transitioning from the assessment process to goal setting and design workshops.
-In June, Graettinger, Moville, Peterson and Wapello will have goal-setting meetings.
-Communities holding design workshops include Corning, Forest City, Graettinger, Moville, Peterson, Plymouth and Wapello.
-The public may attend these workshops and provide input on preliminary transportation enhancement plans.
-Also in June, steering committees in Decorah and Glidden will do preliminary reviews of concept designs.
+- The 2019 Community Visioning Program begins transitioning from the assessment process to goal setting and design workshops.
+Goal-setting meetings are being conducted in Bedford, Coggon and Graettinger.
+Communities holding design workshops include Van Meter, Bedford, Coggon, Walcott and Sumner.
+The public is invited to attend and provide input on preliminary transportation enhancement plans.

 4-H Youth Development